Monstera Crochet: 9 Ideas + a Free Leaf Coaster Pattern

 Quick Answer

-Monstera crochet patterns let you create realistic Swiss cheese plant leaves using basic stitches like double crochet, half double crochet, and chain spaces for the characteristic holes.
-Most monstera leaf patterns use medium-weight green yarn, a 4.0-5.0mm hook, and work from a stem up to the leaf tip.
-They can be used as wall hangings, pillow covers, appliques, amigurumi plants, and more.
-A single leaf takes 1-3 hours depending on size.
+Monstera crochet patterns let you make realistic Swiss cheese plant leaves with basic stitches, double crochet, half double crochet, and chain spaces for the signature holes.
+Most use medium-weight green yarn, a 4.0-5.0 mm hook, and work from the stem up to the leaf tip.
+You can turn them into wall hangings, pillow covers, appliqués, amigurumi plants, and more, and a single leaf takes 1-3 hours depending on size.

 At a Glance